 Leadership in the House of God Jesus said in Matthew 16:18, “I will build My church,” and for over 2000 years He has done it faithfully.
-As His people have worked together with Him in the process there has been ups and downs along with good and bad examples in building.
-In the areas of local church leadership, we have seen many different models handed down to us over the centuries.
+As His people have worked together with Him, there have been difficulties along with good and bad examples in building.
+In the areas of local church leadership, we have seen many models handed down to us over the centuries.
 Some have been very Biblical while others drifted away from the Biblical design.
-In this study “Leadership in the House of God” we will attempt to look as closely as we can at the Biblical design for leadership in the local church.
-We will cover the important issues of elders, deacons, as well as the Ephesians 4:11 (five-fold) ministries and how they relate to local church leadership.
+In this study, “Leadership in the House of God” we will attempt to look as closely as we can at the Biblical design for leadership in the local church.
+We will cover the important issues of elders, deacons, and the Ephesians 4:11 (five-fold) ministries and how they relate to local church leadership.

 Walking with God on Mission God has always been a divine family, Father, Son, and Spirit.
-He created mankind in His “image” and “likeness” then gave them the creation mandate to “be fruitful and multiply, and fill the earth…subdue…and rule over it” (Gen 1:26-28).
-The mandate can be summed us as God’s family walking together with Him and each other in pursuit of His mission.
+He created mankind in His “image” and “likeness” then gave them the creation mandate to “be fruitful and multiply, and fill the earth to subdue…and rule over it” (Gen 1:26-28).
+We can sum the mandate as God’s family walking together with Him and each other in pursuit of His mission.
 The Bible begins with His family walking together on His mission and ends with His family, the church at the culmination of that mission the marriage supper of the Lamb (Rev 19:7-9).
-In the study “With God on Mission you will be equipped to work more effectively with God as we pursue His mission on the earth.
+In the study “With God on Mission, it will equip you to work more effectively with God as we pursue His mission on the earth.

-Small Group Leader’s Training Manual Churches often build buildings and their buildings end up defining them.
+Small-Group Leader’s Training Manual Churches often build buildings, and their buildings end up defining them.
 For many, the church is a building or a meeting, but this isn’t how Jesus designed it.
-When Jesus walked on this earth He demonstrated with His followers that God’s life among them took place everywhere, not just in religious buildings or at religious times.
+When Jesus walked on this earth, He showed with His followers that God’s life among them took place everywhere, not just in religious buildings or at religious times.
 He called them together to “be with Him” as His family on His mission (Mk 3:14-35).
-Church is designed to be relationship oriented not attendance or building oriented.
-We see this in the first expression of His church in Jerusalem in which they met together daily in larger gatherings “in the temple” and smaller gatherings “from house to house” (Acts 2:46-47).
+The church is designed to be relationship-oriented, not attendance or building-oriented.
+We see this in the first expression of His church in Jerusalem, in which they met together daily in larger gatherings “in the temple” and smaller gatherings “from house to house” (Acts 2:46-47).
 Small groups help facilitate God’s design for His church to be His family together pursuing His mission.
-The “Small Group Leader’s Manual” is designed to equip people who have the heart to help and lead small groups into His purposes.
+The “Small Group Leader’s Manual” equips people who have the heart to help and lead small groups into His purposes.

 Handling Sensitive Conversations Jesus said the most important issues upon which everything rest is “Loving God with all our heart, soul, mind, and strength” and “loving your neighbor (those close to you) as yourself” (Mark 12:30-31, Matthew 22:37, Luke 10:27).
 Most of the problems in local church life are not theological as much as they are relational.
-Usually, they entail some form of failure in handling sensitive relational interactions.
-This is why approximately 44% of the instruction in the Epistles are about how we relate together with fellow believers.
+Usually, they entail a failure in handling sensitive relational interactions.
+Therefore, approximately 44% of the instruction in the Epistles is about how we relate together with fellow believers.
 God’s people need to have His presence and wisdom in handling sensitive interactions.
-In the study “Handling Sensitive Conversations” we will examine God’s wisdom in handling challenging relational interaction.
+In the study “Handling Sensitive Conversations” we will examine God’s wisdom in handling challenging relational interactions.

 Rhythms-of-life-Missions Missions in the Rhythms of Everyday life Missions is not a program but an everyday life practice.
-Missions is a way of life.
-This short study will help us see and engage in everyday missions that is in the rhythms of our everyday life.
+Missions are a way of life.
+This quick study will help us see and engage in everyday missions that are in the rhythms of our everyday life.